katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 The project has been funded by <a href="https://ausevo.com/ECR_grants_2022/">the AES ERC Networking Grant Scheme</a> and <a href="https://genetics.org.au/">GSA</a>.

-A version of this workshop that has been adapted to run directly on New Zealand eScience Infrastructure (NeSI) is <a href="https://genomicsaotearoa.github.io/Outlier_Analysis_Workshop/">available here</a>.
+This workshop is a mixture of Bash and R. A version of this workshop that has been adapted to run directly on New Zealand eScience Infrastructure (NeSI) is <a href="https://genomicsaotearoa.github.io/Outlier_Analysis_Workshop/">available here</a>.
+The code is currently set up for running on [Pawsey](https://pawsey.org.au/), and where the code indicates ``R`` please run the lines in R , while ``q()`` indicates that you should leave the R environment.

 <details>
 <summary><b>Old schedule (used in previous workshops)</b></summary>